 The PhD program in Psychology trains students for careers in research and teaching.
 In addition to a wide range of courses, the PhD program is characterized by close collaboration between students and their faculty advisors.

-The Department of Psychology reviews each candidate's complete application to assess promise for a career in teaching and research.
-Courses taken, grade point average, letters of recommendation, statement of purpose and Graduate Record Exam scores (verbal, quantitative, and analytical) are all considered.
-The Department of Psychology places considerable emphasis on research training.
-Therefore, students who are admitted have often been involved in independent research as undergraduates.
-Although there are no course requirements for admission, all applicants should have sufficient foundational knowledge and research experience to allow them to go straight into graduate level course work and to conduct research.
+The Department of Psychology holistically reviews each candidate's complete application to assess promise for a career in teaching and research.
+Consideration is based on a variety of factors, including courses taken, grade point average, letters of recommendation, statement of purpose, and Graduate Record Exam scores (verbal, quantitative, and analytical).
+Additionally, the Department of Psychology places considerable emphasis on research training, and students who are admitted have often been involved in independent research as undergraduate students.
+Although there are no course requirements for admission, all applicants should have sufficient foundational knowledge and research experience to engage in graduate-level course work and research.

 We accept students who hold undergraduate degrees as well as those who have both undergraduate and master's degrees.
 An undergraduate major in psychology is not required; the Department welcomes applicants from other academic backgrounds.

 Application and Deadline

 Currently, the application portal for the 2018-2019 year is not open for submissions; the application opens in mid-September.
 The deadline to apply for the 2018-2019 academic year is 11:59 PM on Tuesday, November 14, 2017.
 Applications to the Stanford Psychology PhD Program must be submitted through the Graduate Admissions portal.
 All transcripts and supporting documents must be submitted and received by the deadline in order for your application to be considered.
 In addition to the information below, please review the Graduate Admissions website prior to starting your application.
 The Department of Psychology admits for the Autumn term only; the department does not have rolling admissions.

 - U.S. Bachelor's degree or its foreign equivalent